FormidableLabs/victory/docs/src/content/docs/victory-voronoi-container.md

 When a `labels` prop is provided to `VictoryVoronoiContainer` it will render a label component rather than activating labels on the child components it renders.
 This is useful for creating multi- point tooltips.
 This prop should be given as a function which will be called once for each active point.
-The `labels` function will be called with the the props that correspond to the active label.
+The `labels` function will be called with the props that correspond to the active label.

 _example:_ `labels={({ datum }) => "y: " + datum.y}`